-How To Study For NMLS Exam AND Pass It The First Time
+How To Study For NMLS Exam And Pass It The First Time

 Alright everyone, today I am a very happy man and if you have been following my journey, you should know why, and that is I passed my NMLS Exam with a 90%!
 After 2.5 hours of sitting in that desk chair, I hit the Exit Exam and Submit Answers button, I was shaking as I waited for that score to pop-up on the screen.
-Once it did, I jumped out of my seat and through a fist-pump into the air as this was a huge accomplishment for me.
+Once it did, I jumped out of my seat and threw a fist-pump into the air as this was a huge accomplishment for me.
 There was A LOT of hard work that brought me to this point, and I am going to detail it in this blog.

 How To Study For NMLS Exam And Pass It The First Time: Taking My Required 20 Hour Class

 In case you didn’t read my earlier blogs, I took the 2-week online course given through Mortgage Educators.
 This is a self-paced class where you are responsible for getting all the content viewed and completed in a 14 day period.
 This is set-up into 10 chapters of which there are anywhere from 14-20 5-minute videos that you watch and follow along on PowerPoint slides supplied to you in PDF form.
 After every 6-10 videos, there is a small quiz.
 Every chapter has a homework assignment that consists of going on a message board to answer a few essay questions that have to do with the topics you just covered.
 There wasn’t much stress to get this done as you only have to average 1-2 hours per day.
 The one downfall I can see with this class is that there is so much data to go over that they can’t possibly cover everything that you need to prepare for the test.
 All in all, it was an economical class if you are self-motivated.
 However, if you are better in a classroom setting, this might not be the best option for you.
 I found myself opening the laptop every night before bed to get this done.